 SECTION 16.
 Compensation

-No Trustee shall receive any compensation for services rendered in such capacity, except that the Board may by resolution provide for the reimbursement of actual travel and lodging expenses incurred in the performance of the duties of the director, Trustees, or both, to the extent provided by such resolution.
+No Trustee shall receive any compensation for services rendered in such capacity, except that the Board may by resolution provide for the reimbursement of actual travel and lodging expenses incurred in the performance of the duties of the CEO, Trustees, or both, to the extent provided by such resolution.

 SECTION 2.
 Election and Length of Term